WebOS: Growth and decline of HP App Catalog

 The HP App Catalog was an app store for apps for the mobile devices running webOS.

 On June 6, 2009, webOS launched on the Palm Pre with 18 available apps.
 The number of apps grew to 30 by June 17, 2009, with 1 million cumulative downloads by June 27, 2009; 30 official and 31 unofficial apps by July 13, 2009; 1,000 official apps by January 1, 2010; 4,000 official apps September 29, 2010; and 10,002 official apps on December 9, 2011.

 Subsequently, the number of available apps decreased because many apps were withdrawn from the App Catalog by their owners.
 Examples include the apps for The New York Times and Pandora Radio.
-After a Catalog splash screen on November 11, 2014 announcing its deprecation, the HP App Catalog servers were permanently shut down on March 15, 2015.
+After a Catalog splash screen on November 11, 2014, announcing its deprecation, the HP App Catalog servers were permanently shut down on March 15, 2015.
 The number of functional apps remaining at that time is unknown but was probably much lower due to the imminent abandonment of the project.

-2013–present: Acquisition by LG; open-source edition launch
+2013–2018: Acquisition by LG; open-source edition launch

 On February 25, 2013, HP announced that it was selling webOS to LG Electronics for use on its web-enabled smart TVs, replacing its previous NetCast platform.
 Under the agreement LG Electronics owns the documentation, source code, developers and all related websites.
 However, HP would still hold on to patents from Palm as well as cloud-based services such as the App Catalog.
 In 2014, HP sold its webOS patents to Qualcomm.

 As well as its use as an OS for smart TVs, LG has expanded its use to various Internet of things devices.
 As a starting point, LG showcased a LG Wearable Platform OS (webOS) smartwatch in early 2015.

 At CES 2017, LG announced a smart refrigerator with webOS.

 On March 19, 2018, LG announced an open-source edition of webOS.
 This edition would allow developers to download the source code for free as well as take advantage of related tools, guides, and forums on its new open source website to become more familiar with webOS and its inherent benefits as a smart device's platform.
 LG hopes that this will help its goal of advancing its philosophy of open platform, open partnership and open connectivity.

+2019-present: webOS Auto, expansion of software

+In April of 2020, LG announced that they would be expanding the webOS software to cars, known as webOS Auto.
+It first saw use in Kia and Hyundai SUV models, and has been used ever since, more recently in the Kia EV3.

+On February 24th, 2021, LG announced that they would expand the webOS software to other TV manufacturers.
+Among the list of TV manufacturers were RCA, Konka, and Ayonz.
+In addition, webOS was also backed by technology partners such as Realtek, Nuance, and Universal Electronics.